 - 300 ml/ 11/4 cups Milk (full fat)

-- For the Spiced Chocolate Malted Date Shake add 1 level tbsp cocoa powder
+- 1 tablespoon Cocoa powder only for the Spiced Chocolate Malted Date Shake

 - Place all ingredients into a blender with a few ice cubes and whizz together until the dates are finely blended